 - 2. An ADI must not act as a manager, responsible entity, approved trustee, trustee or any similar role in relation to funds management. - 3.
-An ADI must deal with a funds management vehicle and its investors on an arm'slength basis and on market terms and conditions. - 4.
-An ADI must not: - (a) have any ownership or beneficial interest in a funds management vehicle; or - (b) allow any of the ADI's directors, officers or employees to sit on the Board of a funds management vehicle unless the Board is made up of at least four members.
-The ADI may be represented by one director on a Board of four to six directors and by no more than two directors on a Board of seven or more directors. - 5.
-The requirements in paragraph 4 do not apply to an ADI's ownership or beneficial interest in, or seats on the Board of: - (a) a custodian; - (b) a life insurance company and its statutory funds regulated by APRA or an equivalent regulator overseas; - (c) an RSE licensee or custodian established under provisions of the Superannuation Industry (Supervision) Act 1993 or equivalent legislation overseas; - (d) a licensed trustee company of a common fund, within the meaning of Chapter 5D of the Corporations Act; or - (e) a responsible entity of a managed investment scheme, within the meaning of section 9 of the Corporations Act, or similar entities registered under like statutory provisions overseas.
+An ADI must deal with a funds management vehicle and its investors on an arm's-length basis and on market terms and conditions. - 4.
+An ADI must not: - (a) have any ownership or beneficial interest in a funds management vehicle, unless otherwise stated in this Prudential Standard; and - (b) allow any of the ADI's directors, officers or employees to sit on the Board of a funds management vehicle unless the Board is made up of at least four members.
+The ADI, however, may be represented by one director on a Board of four to six directors and by no more than two directors on a Board of seven or more directors. - 5.
+The requirements in paragraph 4 do not apply to: - (a) a custodian; - (b) a life insurance company and its statutory funds regulated by APRA or equivalent regulator overseas; - (c) an RSE licensee or custodian established under provisions of the Superannuation Industry (Supervision) Act 1993 or equivalent legislation overseas; - (d) common funds established pursuant to legislation and complying with Australian Securities and Investments Commission Regulatory Guide 32; or - (e) a responsible entity of a managed investment scheme, within the meaning of section 9 of the Corporations Act 2001, or similar entities registered under like statutory provisions overseas.